beingenfa/clulab.github.io/people.md

 [Keith Alcock](http://www.keithalcock.com), Computer Science

 #### Alumni ####

+[Zhengzhong Liang](https://zhengzhongliang.github.io) obtained his PhD in 2023.
+He is currently at Google.

+[Mithun Paul](https://www2.cs.arizona.edu/people/mithunpaul/) obtained his PhD in Computer Science in 2022.
+He is currently a postdoctoral researcher at USC.

+Hoang Nguyen Hung Van obtained his PhD in Computer Science in 2022.
+He is currently a postdoctoral researcher at UC Boulder.

+Fan Luo obtained her PhD in Computer Science in 2022.
+She is currently an applied scientist at Amazon Web Services.

+[Zheng Tang](http://www.ztang.info) obtained his PhD in Computer Science in 2022.
+He is currently a research scientist at Samsung.

 [Dongfang Xu](https://www.linkedin.com/in/dongfangxu9/) obtained his PhD in Information in 2021.
 He is currently a Research Fellow at the [Computational Health Informatics Program (CHIP) at Boston Children's Hospital.](http://chip.org/)